RiaVenice/AD-Task-1/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  A simple to-do list website that has Declarations, Conditional, and Looping
+  A simple to-do list website with motivational quotes.
+The code has Declarations, Conditional, and Looping.
 </div>

 <br />